crobbo/crobbo/README.md

 My aim is to work with a team and build something cool 😎

 *UPDATE 2021* - Started a new role as a software developer!
-Working ASP.NET, C#, SQL, Vue.js, and more..
+Working with ASP.NET, C#, SQL, Vue.js, and more..

 I'd love to hear from you - christian@christianrobinson.dev